mattelacqua/duckietown-soid/README.md

 ## Design <a name="design"></a>

 ### Map File Format <a name="map_format"></a>

+***NOTE*** For our purposes, the [reinforcement_learning](maps/reinforcement_learning.yaml) suffices and as of March 9, 2023, all other maps have been removed from the repo.
+Please look to a commit prior to this date to see the old format of maps, or to the base duckietown repository.

 The simulator supports a YAML-based file format which is designed to be easy to hand edit.
 See the [maps subdirectory](/maps) for examples.
 Each map file has two main sections: a two-dimensional array of tiles, and a listing of objects to be placed around the map.
 The tiles are based on basic road structures and each have curve points associated with ideal positioning of agents on them.